GugBarseghyan/GugBarseghyan/README.md

-- 👋 Hi, I’m GugBarseghyan
+- 👋 Hi, I’m GugBarseghyan.
-- 👀 I’m interested in programming and musical
+- 👀 I’m interested in programming and musical.
-- 🌱 I’m currently learning programming and languages
+- 🌱 I’m currently learning programming and languages.
 - 💞️ I’m big fan of Billie Eilish :)
 - 💛 My favorite color is yellow )
 - 📫 Be lucky :D